 - FDA’s Tobacco Retailer Compliance Check Inspection Program

 FDA’s Retailer Compliance Check Inspection program plays a key role in its Youth Tobacco Prevention Plan.
 FDA generally issues a warning letter in case of violations during a tobacco retailer inspection.
 If further inspections reveal subsequent violations, the FDA may seek to impose civil monetary penalties and no-tobacco-sale orders.
-One of February OIG Work Plan updates is to determine the extent and nature of inspections, violations, and enforcement actions, as well as to assess FDA’s direction and oversight of the program.
+One of the February OIG Work Plan updates is to determine the extent and nature of inspections, violations, and enforcement actions, as well as to assess the FDA’s direction and oversight of the program.

 - Audit of FY 2020 HHS Consolidated Financial Statements